 - Educational attainment has been increasing throughout the OECD, in particular at tertiary level.
 Between 2000 and 2021, the share of 25-34 year-olds with tertiary attainment increased on average by 21 percentage points.
-In Lithuania, the share also increased albeit at a slower pace, by 18 percentage points (from 40% in 2000 to 57% in 2021) (Figure 1).
-Lithuania is one of the 14 OECD countries where at least half of 25-34 year-olds have a tertiary education. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
+In Slovenia, the share increased at an even faster pace, by 29 percentage points (from 19% in 2000 to 48% in 2021) (Figure 1).
+Slovenia is one of the 24 OECD countries where tertiary education is the most common highest level of attainment among 25-34 year-olds. - Upper secondary attainment is often seen as a minimum qualification for successful labour market participation.
 Although the general increase in educational attainment has seen a parallel decline in the share of 25-34 year-olds without upper secondary attainment, 14% of young adults across the OECD still left school without an upper secondary qualification.
-In Lithuania, the share is 7%, which is lower than the OECD average. - Higher educational attainment is often associated with better employment prospects and Lithuania is no exception.
-In 2021 the employment rate among 25-34 year-olds with tertiary education in Lithuania was 35 percentage points higher than among those with below upper secondary attainment and 13 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
+In Slovenia, the share is 4%, which is lower than the OECD average. - Higher educational attainment is often associated with better employment prospects and Slovenia is no exception.
+In 2021 the employment rate among 25-34 year-olds with tertiary education in Slovenia was 30 percentage points higher than among those with below upper secondary attainment and 5 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
 On average across OECD countries, the employment rate among 25-34 year-olds with a tertiary qualification was 26 percentage points higher than among those with below upper secondary attainment and 8 percentage points higher than among those with upper secondary or post-secondary non-tertiary attainment.
 While the positive link between educational attainment and employment rates holds for both men and for women across the OECD, it is particularly strong for women.
-In Lithuania, 40% of women with below upper secondary attainment were employed in 2021, compared to 90% of those with tertiary attainment.
-In contrast, the figures were 62% and 93% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
-This was also the case during the COVID-19 pandemic in Lithuania.
-Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment increased by 4.6 percentage points, by 3.1 percentage points for workers with upper secondary attainment and by 1.1 percentage points for workers with tertiary attainment.
-In 2021, unemployment for workers with below upper secondary attainment fell by 4.2 percentage points, compared to 2020, by 2.2 percentage points for workers with upper secondary attainment and by 0.5 percentage points for workers with tertiary attainment. - Educational attainment affects not just employment prospects, but also wage levels.
-On average across the OECD, 25-64 year-old workers with upper secondary or post-secondary non-tertiary attainment earn 29% more than workers with below upper secondary attainment, while those with tertiary attainment earn about twice as much.
-In Lithuania, the earnings advantage of tertiary-educated workers was slightly smaller than the OECD average.
-In 2018, workers with upper secondary or post-secondary non-tertiary attainment earned 23% more than those with below upper secondary attainment and those with tertiary attainment earned also about twice as much.

-National averages provide only an incomplete picture of the situation in any given country.
+In Slovenia, 41% of women with below upper secondary attainment were employed in 2021, compared to 87% of those with tertiary attainment.
+In contrast, the figures were 68% and 90% for men. - Across the OECD, the labour market benefits of tertiary attainment have proved especially strong during economic crises.
+This was also the case during the COVID-19 pandemic in Slovenia.
+Between 2019 and 2020, unemployment for 25-34 year-old workers with below upper secondary attainment increased by 3.8 percentage points, by 1.1 percentage points for workers with upper secondary attainment and decreased by 0.2 percentage points for workers with tertiary attainment.
+In 2021, unemployment for workers with below upper secondary attainment fell by 2.1 percentage points, compared to 2020, by 0.4 percentage points for workers with upper secondary attainment and increased by 0.6 percentage points for workers with tertiary attainment. - National averages provide only an incomplete picture of the situation in any given country.
 In most OECD countries, there are large differences in educational attainment across subnational regions.
-This is also the case in Lithuania.
-In 2021, the difference between the region with the highest share of 25-64 year-olds with tertiary attainment (Vilnius Region, at 61%) and that with the lowest share (Central and Western Lithuania, at 39%) was 22 percentage points.
+This is also the case in Slovenia.
+In 2021, the difference between the region with the highest share of 25-64 year-olds with tertiary attainment (Western Slovenia, at 46%) and that with the lowest share (Eastern Slovenia, at 35%) was 11 percentage points.
 These subnational variations do not only reflect differences in education opportunities.
 To a large degree, they are due to economic conditions and internal migration patterns.